azuspl/Azus-Portfoilo/index.md

 ### Hello!

-My name is Patrycjusz, 22 year old boy, who's creating C#, GLua and Lua things, i love explore new things and learn them.
+My name is Patrycjusz, I'm passionate .Net, Photoshop, FL Studio and I'm coding in GLua for 7 years now, meanwhile I also had a break from gmod and then I did a lot of cool things in C# (mostly in FiveM, but also some applications in Xamarin).
+Since 2015 I'm hosting servers for most popular youtubers in Poland and from 2 years, I'm owner of my garry`s mod servers network.

  Discord: Azus#5528